 Program income means gross income earned by the District that is directly generated by a supported activity or earned as a result of the federal award during the grant's period of performance.
 2 CFR § 200.307.
 Program income includes, but is not limited to:

-- income from fees for services performed - the use or rental of real or personal property acquired under federal awards - the sale of commodities or items fabricated under a federal award (costs to purchase or fabricate items must be allowable under the grant and the activities must be appropriate for the grant program) - license fees and royalties on patents and copyrights - principal and interest on loans made with federal award funds credits, discounts, and interest earned on any of these.
+- income from fees for services performed - the use or rental of real or personal property acquired under federal awards - the sale of commodities or items fabricated under a federal award (costs to purchase or fabricate items must be allowable under the grant and the activities must be appropriate for the grant program) - license fees and royalties on patents and copyrights - principal and interest on loans made with federal award funds

+Interest earned on advances of federal funds is not program income.
+Except as otherwise provided in federal statutes, regulations, or the terms and conditions of the federal award, program income does not include rebates, credits, discounts, and interest earned on any of these.
 2 CFR § 200.80.
 Additionally, taxes, special assessments, levies, fines, and other such revenues raised by the District are not program income unless the revenues are specifically identified in the federal award or federal awarding agency regulations as program income.
 Finally, proceeds from the sale of real property, equipment, or supplies are not program income.
 2 CFR § 200.307 The District will describe in the applicable grant application any program income it wishes to earn, including a description of the activity/activities that will be conducted to earn program income and how the activity(ies) will further the objectives of the grant program.
 The Superintendent will make the final determination if the activity that is proposed to generate program income is suitable for the program and whether it is permissible to proceed with requesting it in the application.